-- the investment manager; or - been determined by reference to observable market variables obtained from sources independent of the investment manager.
+- been undertaken by a reputable, suitably qualified professional valuer who is independent of the investment manager; or - been determined by reference to observable market variables obtained from sources independent of the investment manager.

 Investments in collective investment vehicles, where underlying assets are not publicly traded, are subject to the Board being satisfied there are adequate and timely independent valuations and audit procedures to validate underlying valuations.